zengjiexia/ACT/README.md

 	An advanced thresholding method, Orthogonal Analysis, is provided.
 It can help you to distinguish the actual particles detected from the backgroud noises by setting a threshold based on the 'intensity per area' distribution of the spots.

+- Liposome Assay Analysis

+	The workflow is the improved version of [Calcium Influx Assay](https://github.com/zengjiexia/CalciumInfluxAssay).
+It is an automated analysis program for [Ultrasensitive Measurement of Ca2+ Influx into Lipid Vesicles Induced by Protein Aggregates](https://doi.org/10.1002/anie.201700966) developed in the Klenerman Group.

 Requirements
 ------------